Rabbid76/graphics-snippets/documentation/model_view_projection_depth.md

 ### Window coordinates (Screen coordinates)

 The window coordinates are the coordinates of the viewport rectangle.
-The window coordinates finally are passed to the rasterization process.
+The window coordinates are decisive for the rasterization process.

 #### Viewport and depth range